shliakhovdan/shliakhovdan/README.md

 </h3>

 <h2 align="center">
-I'm a Front-end Developer 💻!
+I'm a Full Stack (React.js, Node.js) Developer 💻!
 </h2>

 Passionate and driven first-year student at Odessa Mechnikov National University, pursuing a degree in Applied Mathematics and Computer Science.
 With a strong background in front-end development and three years of studying experience, I have completed multiple courses and engaged in self-driven projects.